-The Suppliers should implement in its own organization Safety and Just Culture values and principles and will establish a voluntary reporting system to collect hazards and improve safety.
+The Suppliers shall implement Safety and Just Culture values and principles in its own organization

+LH will provide access to the voluntary reporting tool to the Supplier personnel involved and working at the LH premises to collect hazards and improve safety in its own area of operation.

-The Supplier should analyze and manage these communications within its own organization providing feedback to the originator of the voluntary reporting.
+The Supplier Safety Officer and LH focal points will analyze and manage these communications providing feedback to the originator of the voluntary reporting.